+17.18Outside assistance:

-- 17.18 Outside assistance: - a.)
+- a.)
 Technical Delegates may determine areas or sections of the course where para triathletes may receive assistance, what assistance may be provided and the instructions and conditions applicable; - b.)
 Assistance can be provided to a Para triathlete to allow them to get back into their handcycle/racing wheelchair or onto their bike following an incident.
-Any mechanical repair must be done by the athlete without external assistance.
+In such cases any mechanical repair must be done by the athlete without external assistance.
 Assistance may only be provided by a Technical Official, Event Personnel, or another athlete in the same race.